tingtun/ansible-playbook-gitlab/readme.md

 ## Next steps :

-### Precompile assets :
-At the time of this writing, the asset precompile phase is not working in the ansible playbook Please run on the gitlab server (as git), the following commands : cd /home/git/gitlab sudo -u git -H bundle exec rake assets:precompile RAILS_ENV=production

 ### Configure SMTP-out :
 In order to configure SMTP-OUT, please copy the template config file and adjust the values accordingly cp /home/git/gitlab/config/initializers/smtp_settings.rb.sample /home/git/gitlab/config/initializers/smtp_settings.rb